NYUAppSec/assignment4_module1/README.md

 ```

 **Unlike previous assignments, we recommend doing this on your Host Machine, not
-a Virtual Machine running Linux.** Android studio works for Windows, Linux, Mac,
+a Virtual Machine running Linux.** Android Studio works well for Windows (x86 only), Linux, Mac,
 and Chrome OS, so most of your platforms should be covered.
 If you have a
-different platform than listed above, please reach out to your instructor or CA.
+different platform than listed above, we assume you have solutions in place when dealing with mainstream applications.

 We have prepared a visual walkthrough of the setup process on Mac (it should be
 very similar on Linux and Windows), which you can look through [here](https://imgur.com/a/noDTMNj)